Best Horse Betting Sites For US Players

 What Are The Best Horse Betting Sites For US Players?

+Finding the best horse racing betting websites for US players can be a hard thing to do, but we are here to help.
 Look, we all bet on everything here at USAOnlineSportsbooks.
 Because of that experience, we know where to go when you want to bet on horse racing, because we bet there too.
 One thing to keep in mind with horse racing betting specifically is that in order for a horse racing site to be a good one, it needs to cover all of the races in the world, not just the big ones.
-We've constructed a list, complete with reviews, of three of the best sites you can use if you are a US sports bettor trying to bet on horse racing.
+There are only a few big races, but most good racebooks will have odds on races from around the world on a daily basis.
+We've constructed a list, complete with reviews, of several of the best sites you can use if you are a US sports bettor trying to bet on horse racing.

 Best Racebooks For Kentucky Derby Betting